buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 ##   1.000   1.000   2.000   1.882   2.000   3.000
 ```

-The below Shows a summary of the created alcohol.rating variable:
+The below shows a summary of the created alcohol.rating variable:

 ```r
 summary(data_wine$alcohol.rating)